Schölvinck-Incasso: the Dutch Debt Recovery Specialist

 Schölvinck-Incasso in Amsterdam is a Dutch debt recovery specialist that offers total solutions right from early stage collections to legal services covering every stage of the recovery cycle i.e. amicable negotiation, legal negotiation and legal action (litigation) to foreign companies having delinquent accounts in The Netherlands.

 The owner of Schölvinck-Incasso, is Mr E.Ph.
 Schölvinck, a lawyer and debt recovery specialist, therefore Schölvinck-Incasso do not depend much on the outsider’s attorney to handle the litigation aspect of the recovery cycle.
-Our inhouse legal capabilities and expertise ensures enhanced legal efficiencies, cost effectiveness and timely delivery with greater success.
+My inhouse legal capabilities and expertise ensures enhanced legal efficiencies, cost effectiveness and timely delivery with greater success.